sour6ce/ProgrammingExamTemplate/README.md

 ## Notes

-- PDF filenames in zip files are sanitized to be valid filenames
+- PDF filenames in packages are sanitized to be valid filenames
 - Only directories containing both `text.pdf` and `src/` will be packaged
-- Existing zip files are skipped during packaging (to avoid overwriting)
+- Existing zip files and folders are skipped during packaging (to avoid overwriting)
+- You can use `python packing.py --folder` directly to use folder-based packaging without make